PhenomenaPh/mlops_bobs/README.md

 # ML Model Service

 A service for managing and using ML models with both REST and gRPC APIs.
 This service allows you to create, train, use, and manage multiple machine learning models through a simple API interface.
+Your datasets are managed with DVC and stored in MinIO.

 ## Features

 - REST and gRPC APIs
+- Dataset management with DVC using MinIO storage
 - Support for multiple ML model types
 - Model lifecycle management (create, train, predict, delete)
 - Hyperparameter customization